Social impact bond: History

 The social impact bond is a non-tradeable version of social policy bonds, first conceived by Ronnie Horesh, a New Zealand economist, in 1988.
 Since then, the idea of the social impact bond has been promoted and developed by a number of agencies and individuals in an attempt to address the paradox that investing in prevention of social and health problems saves the public sector money, but that it is currently difficult for public bodies to find the funds and incentives to do so.

 The first social impact bond was announced in the UK on 18 March 2010 by then Justice Secretary Jack Straw, to finance a prisoner rehabilitation program.
 In the UK, the Prime Minister's Council on Social Action (a group of ‘innovators from every sector’ brought together to ‘generate ideas and initiatives through which Government and other key stakeholders can catalyse, celebrate and develop social action’) was asked in 2007 to explore alternative models for financing social action.
-The group began to develop the idea of a social impact bond, and the work is being taken forward by a number of organisations including Social Finance, an organisation committed to increasing investment in the third sector, the Young Foundation, the Center for Social Impact in Australia, and other NGOs and private firms.
-In the UK, the Government Outcomes Lab was set up through a partnership between the UK government and the University of Oxford to investigate evidence around the use of social impact bonds and outcomes-based contracting approaches more broadly.
+The group began to develop the idea of a social impact bond, and the work is being taken forward by a number of organisations including Social Finance, an organisation committed to increasing investment in the third sector, the Young Foundation, the Center for Social Impact in Australia, and other NGOs and private companies.
+In the UK, the Government Outcomes Lab was initiated by a partnership between the UK government and the University of Oxford to investigate evidence concerning the use of social impact bonds and outcomes-based contracting approaches more broadly.

-The idea of a social impact bond has generated significant interest from across the political spectrum in multiple countries, including U.S., UK, and Australia.
+The idea of a social impact bond has generated significant interest from government officials in multiple countries, including US, UK, and Australia.
 Social impact bonds have generated a particularly large amount of interest in the United States.
-In February 2011, Barack Obama’s proposed 2012 budget stated that up to $100m would be freed up to run social impact bond pilot schemes.
-In August, 2012, Massachusetts became the first state in the nation to create a policy which encourages the creation of Social impact bonds, called "Social innovation financing".
-The state legislature authorised spending up to $50 million on the initiatives.
+In August, 2012, Massachusetts became the first US state to create a policy which encourages the creation of Social impact bonds, termed "Social innovation financing".
+The state legislature authorised spending as much as $50 million on the initiatives.
 In Australia, the intention to trial social impact bonds was announced in New South Wales in November 2010 by Premier Kristina Keneally of the Australian Labor Party.
-The policy direction was continued by the Coalition after a change in Government in 2011.
+The policy was continued by the Coalition after a change of Government in 2011.